-- During the quarter staff responded to 110 noise complaints from 29 callers, less from the same period in 2015 when 155 noise complaints were filed from 73 callers.
-Of the 110 noise complaints, it should be noted that 48 noise complaints were made by two people from the same household. - During the quarter staff sent 10 notices to operators for suspected noise rule violations, a decrease of 1 from last quarter and 2 more from the same period in 2015. - The Airport Authority submitted a final version of the Noise Compatibility Plan (NCP) to the FAA and the 180 day comment period commenced on May 2016.
-The FAA's final determination is anticipated on or before November 7, 2016.
+- During the quarter staff responded to 77 noise complaints from 59 callers, less from the same period in 2016 when 125 noise complaints were filed from 47 callers. - During the quarter staff investigated 6 general aviation flight operators for suspected noise rule violations, which is a decrease of 1 from last quarter and 5 less from the same period in 2016.